sachsahu21/data-engineering-exercise/README.md

 will need to briefly describe outline how the scheduling will be done, at what intervals and with what tool (with a brief justification).

 You are not restricted to any tool, nor any language to implement the pipeline.
-You are expected to read through the schema yourself and decide the data should be joined.
+You are expected to read through the schema yourself and decide how the data should be joined.

 You will be given 1 week from the start of when this assignment is shared to complete the task.
 At the end of the assignment, the following should be submitted: